La Catedral: Location advantage

 Fog comes over after six o'clock in the evening and returns at dawn, making air assault difficult.
 The location's steep topography also prevented the military or rival cartels from attacking La Catedral easily.
 In addition, Pablo Escobar had a large magazine stocked with arms that ensured his safety in the prison.

 Present day

 La Catedral remained deserted for several years.
 In 2007, a group of Benedictine monks from the Benedictina Fraternidad Monastica Santa Gertrudis arrived at the site and transformed it.
 They built a chapel, a library, a cafeteria, a guest-house for religious pilgrimages, workshops and a memorial to victims of the cartel in the prison.
 In addition, the monks hired laid-off people to help with the daily running of La Catedral.
-Considering their efforts of reconstructing the prison, the city Envigado then ceded the entire prison to these monks.
+Considering their efforts of reconstructing the prison, the city of Envigado then ceded the entire prison to these monks.